MARA Student Experience

-We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in December 2018.
-Note percentages are rounded and may not always equal 100. (n=3 responses)
+We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in May 2019.
+Note percentages are rounded and may not always equal 100. (n=6 responses)

-- According to survey respondents, the top strengths of the MARA program are its curriculum, faculty, and flexibility.
+- According to survey respondents, the top three strengths of the MARA program are its curriculum, faculty, and flexibility.
 “It offers a broad range of classes, covering different subject matters,” explained a recent graduate.

-- 66% completed the MARA program within 3.5 years.
+- 83% completed the MARA program within three years.
 Did you know that you can complete the MARA program at your own pace, choosing the number of courses you want to take each semester?
 You have up to seven years to earn your graduate degree.